 One thing that can’t be overlooked is delivering quality customer care.
 Contact centres operations may be limited due to restrictions, but customer expectations remain the same — and with buying habits turning increasingly digital, exceeding these expectations has never been more critical.

-Here, we’ll look at the customer service strategies essential for eCommerce businesses to thrive both during and post-pandemic, referring to real-world examples to help you future-proof your customer service offering.
+Here, we’ll look at the customer service trends and strategies essential for eCommerce businesses to thrive both during and post-pandemic, referring to real-world examples to help you future-proof your customer service offering.

 1. Ensure customer service is agile in the face of disruption